ereyec/Breadboard-3D/README.md

 # Build Instructions
 (Windows)

+Make sure g++ in installed on your machine.

 Enter ````g++ -I./include -L./lib ./include/glad.c ./breadboard3D/main.cpp -l:libglfw3.a -lopengl32 -lgdi32 -luser32 -o program.exe```` in cmd in the root directory.

 # User Instructions

 Save your SPICE netlist as a text file to the root directory.
+The example uses an LTSpice netlist, if you are using other versions of SPICE, note that there may be some differences in how each version stores its netlist.

 When prompted with ````Enter your netlist file name: ```` make sure your netlist is in the same directory as the executable, and simple type in the name of the file. e.g. ````netlistTest.txt````